 Eight months after ‘God’ descended upon Maine Road, the striker was reunited with Steve McManaman, who arrived from Real Madrid hoping to rebuild an on-pitch understanding with his former team-mate.

-Today, things are different.
-When Liverpool host Manchester City this Sunday, Pep Guardiola’s team won’t contain any over-the-hill former Liverpool players at all.
-No Glen Johnson, no Lucas Leiva, just Raheem Sterling, one of the league’s best performers and a player Liverpool really never wanted to lose.
+Today, things are rather different.
+Pep Guardiola hasn’t got Glen Johnson or Lucas Leiva in his squad, just Raheem Sterling, one of the league’s best performers and a player Liverpool really never wanted to lose.

 It’s a sign of just how much things have changed – for both clubs.